TeachingKidsProgramming/TeachingKidsProgramming.Java/README.md

    b1) Eclipse 4.3 (Kepler) not installed -> (Win) run the 'Ninite Eclipse Installer'.
 After the installer finishes, then double-click on the 'TKP_Launcher.jar' file to re-run it.

    b2) Eclipse 4.3 (Kepler) not installed -> (Mac) install Eclipse manually.
+Be sure to unzip Eclipse into your applications folder.
 After you are done installing Eclipse, then double-click on the 'TKP_Launcher.jar' file to re-run it.

    c1a) Some old version of Eclipse installed -> (Win/Mac) Delete the version of Eclipse you have on your system by finding the folder named Eclipse and deleting it.
 Then install Eclipse 4.3 (Kepler).
 You can find Eclipse Kepler here